The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 Small acts of kindness with a captor are magnified since finding perspective in a hostage situation is by definition impossible.

-Rescue attempts are also seen as a threat, since it's likely the captive would be injured during such attempts.
+Rescue attempts are also seen as a threat since it's likely the captive would be injured during such attempts.

-Now it is important to note that these symptoms occur under tremendous emotional and often physical duress.
+Now, it is important to note that these symptoms occur under tremendous emotional and often physical duress.

-The behavior is considered a common survival strategy for victims of interpersonal abuse, and has been observed in battered spouses, abused children, prisoners of war, concentration camp survivors, and now former presidents of the United States.
+The behavior is considered a common survival strategy for victims of interpersonal abuse and has been observed in battered spouses, abused children, prisoners of war, concentration camp survivors, and now former presidents of the United States.

-But this explains it as well as anything else.
+I just threw that in there, but this explains it as well as anything else.

 He's lost his mind.

-So Jimmy Aziz Carter, by the way, he weighed in also on what to do with the superdelegates, and he said he's not going to endorse until the convention, which we love, operation chaos.
+So Jimmy Aziz Carter, by the way, he weighed in also on what to do with the superdelegates, and he said he's not going to endorse until the convention, which we love, Operation Chaos.

 Do you agree with that standard?

-I think that any superdelegate who wishes to deviate from that uh opinion should be perfectly free to do so.
+I think that any superdelegate who wishes to deviate from that opinion should be perfectly free to do so.

 Now, my hometown, my county, my state went overwhelmingly for Obama.